AmigaGPU/fat-agnus/2019-04-04-building-a-programming-env-in-2k19-ii.md

 With opensource cloud techs like **#AWS** you are not allowed to fully test their stuff.
 Those guys want CC info.

-Amazon has the following benefits
+Amazon has the following benefits:

 - fairly good CC info protection
 - you probably buy stuff there already so you have a card entered there also